Skip to content

 Raw spectrolite specimen

-Spectrolite is a rare labradorite that originates in Finland.
-Along with a dark, opaque base hue, spectrolite typically shows an exceptional play of colour, with hues far richer than what you may find in other labradorite specimens.
+Spectrolite, also known as Finnish labradorite, is a rare labradorite that originates in Finland.
+Along with a dark, opaque base hue, spectrolite typically shows an exceptional play of colour, with hues far richer than you may find in other labradorite specimens.

-The spectrolite gemstone was originally discovered in 1940 in Ylämaa, Finland, which is located in the southeastern portion of the country.
+The spectrolite gemstone was originally discovered in 1940 in Ylämaa, Finland, in the southeastern portion of the country.
 After World War II, mining the material became a robust local industry.
-By the early 1970s, pieces mined were being cut and polished to create jewelry, and its use in that capacity only increased in the years that followed.
+By the early 1970s, pieces mined were being cut and polished to create jewelry, and its use in that capacity only increased in the following years.

 Comparison Between Spectrolite and Labradorite

 While closely related, spectrolite and labradorite display differing characteristics.
-Both have similar hardness ratings of 6-6.5 on the Mohs scale, and the two rocks both have Labradorecense resembling the northern lights.
+Both have similar hardness ratings of 6-6.5 on the Mohs scale, and the two stones have Labradorecense resembling the northern lights.

-Spectrolite, found exclusively in Finland, is a distinct variant within the labradorite mineral family, acclaimed for its stunning vividness and rich spectrum, often described as superior to that of standard labradorite.
+Spectrolite, found exclusively in Finland, is a distinct variant within the labradorite mineral family.
+It is acclaimed for its stunning vividness and rich spectrum, including vibrant gold hues, often described as superior to standard labradorite.

-Labradorite itself, first identified in Labrador, Canada, features a captivating colour play reminiscent of the Aurora Borealis, with which legends have historically been associated by the Inuit people.
-Spectrolite's rarity and enhanced durability, along with its generally non-translucent quality, set it apart from the broader labradorite category.
+Labradorite, first identified in Labrador, Canada, features a captivating play of colour reminiscent of the Aurora Borealis, with which the Inuit people have historically associated legends.
+Spectrolite’s rarity, enhanced durability, and generally non-translucent quality set it apart from the broader labradorite category.

 • Spectrolite: A distinct Finnish variety notable for its full spectrum display.